wp-plugins/featured-image-caption/readme.txt

 1. Featured Image Caption meta box below the Featured Image meta box.

 == Upgrade Notice ==

+= 0.8.0 =
+NOTICE: Changes the shortcode name and fixes bugs in the shortcode.
+PLEASE check the changelog for this version to see how this affects you.

+= 0.7.2 =
+Fixes a bug in upgrading plugin options.

+= 0.7.1 =
+Fixes missing dependency.

+= 0.7.0 =
+Fixes bug in handling HTML tags in caption data that was introduced in the last release.
+Bug fixes related to activation.

 = 0.6.3 =
 Adds support for HTML tags to be used in caption and source text.